Skip navigation

 Globulin Test

 Globulins are a group of proteins in your blood.
-They are made in your liver by your immune system.
-Globulins play an important role in liver function, blood clotting, and fighting infection.
+Some globulins are made by your liver.
+Others are made by your immune system.
+Globulins play an important role in liver and kidney function, blood clotting, and fighting infection.
 There are different types of globulins called alpha, beta, and gamma globulins.
 Tests to measure globulins include:

 • Total protein test.
 This blood test measures the total amount of protein in your blood.
 The two main types of blood proteins are globulins and albumin.
-If protein levels are low, it can mean that you have liver or kidney disease.
+Albumin makes up most of the protein in the blood, while the rest are called globulin.
+If your total protein levels are low, it can mean that you have liver or kidney disease.

 • Serum protein electrophoresis.
 This blood test measures the level of each type of protein in your blood, including the different types of globulins.
 The levels of specific globulins provide information about how well your immune system is working.
 So, this test can be used to diagnose disorders of the immune system, a type of cancer called multiple myeloma, and a variety of other conditions.